 Thanks for stopping by.

-I specialize in teaching music theory and composition, particularly to those preparing for to enter college or who would like extra guidance getting through the core music undergraduate curriculum.
+I specialize in teaching music theory and composition, particularly to those preparing to enter college or who would like extra guidance working through the core undergraduate curriculum.
 I also offer composition lessons, portfolio reviews, and general musicianship guidance.
-For those looking for a deep-dive, my doctoral research is in the intersection between Latin American folk and concert music.
+For those looking for a deep-dive, my doctoral research focuses on the intersection between Latin American folk and concert music.
 I'm always happy to incorporate folk or ethnomusicology...

 Thanks for stopping by.

-I specialize in teaching music theory and composition, particularly to those preparing for to enter college or who would like extra guidance getting through the core music undergraduate curriculum.
+I specialize in teaching music theory and composition, particularly to those preparing to enter college or who would like extra guidance working through the core undergraduate curriculum.
 I also offer composition lessons, portfolio reviews, and general musicianship guidance.
-For those looking for a deep-dive, my doctoral research is in the intersection between Latin American folk and concert music.
-I'm always happy to incorporate folk or ethnomusicology elements into my teaching when it's of interest.
+For those looking for a deep-dive, my doctoral research focuses on the intersection between Latin American folk and concert music.
+I'm always happy to incorporate folk or ethnomusicology elements into my teaching when relevant to your goals.

-I have a BA in saxophone performance rom Case Western Reserve University (saxophone) and the Cleveland Institute of Music (theory and composition) where I was a founding member of the Ingeniare quartet.
-I earned my masters in composition from the University of Colorado Boulder, and my Doctorate in Composition and Theory from the University of Texas at Austin.
+I have a BA in saxophone performance from Case Western Reserve University (saxophone) and the Cleveland Institute of Music (theory and composition) where I was a founding member of the Ingeniare quartet.
+I earned my Masters of Music in composition from the University of Colorado Boulder, and my Doctor of Musical Arts in Composition and Theory from the University of Texas at Austin.

-My teaching style is goal oriented, as I prefer to tailor content to each student's unique interests and ideal outcomes.
-While much of my music theory curriculum is heavily structured and oriented towards entrance exams or the typical college syllabus, the music, focus, tangents we take along should be what interests you.
-For composition, I like to start with your music and use your week's work to guide us into discussions on orchestration, score analysis, form, etc.
+My teaching style is goal-oriented, as I tailor content to each student's unique interests and objectives.
+While much of my music theory curriculum is structured around entrance exams or the typical college syllabus, the repertoire and analytical focus we pursue are guided by your interests.
+For composition, I start with your music and use your weekly work to guide discussions on orchestration, score analysis, form, and other compositional techniques.

 I look forward to getting to know you and your music!